srmcnutt/ember/README.md

 Also the REST API needs to be enabled on FMC

-Usage:
+## Usage:
 Set the environment variables
 Run the program

-Binaries for windows, mac, and linux are available under the *shocked face* binaries folder.
+Binaries for windows, mac, and linux are available under the :*shocked face*: binaries folder.

-TODOs
+## TODOs
-In the future if I have time to work on it, I'll make it a lot nicer and allow the creds to be entered interactively, output the device list as a table, add other functions, etc.
+- allow creds to be entered interactively
+- unit tests
+- additional features (shoot me some ideas or even better make a pull request)